Community Science

 Put your love of the outdoors to good use by becoming a trained observer for AMC!
 The term “community science” describes projects in which volunteers partner with scientists directly, or contribute to projects developed and used by scientists, to answer real-world questions.
 Many projects use phone apps to record data real-time, in the field.
 Some projects use apps developed specifically for that project, others use an app that can be used to support many different projects.

 The AMC and many other organizations organize community science projects, sometimes jointly.
-We use the term “community science” rather than “citizen science” to reflect our value of inclusivity.
+We use the term “community science” rather than “citizen science” to reflect our values.

 How you can get involved in community science with AMC